 I was somewhat skeptical in regards to the durability of the at-the-time unique screen hinge design that enables the screen to be folded back all the way onto the back of the laptop.
 However, the hinge hasn’t even got a scratch.

 The keyboard is another matter entirely and its quite frustrating to use.
 Keys get stuck and different keys now require different levels of force to register key presses reliably.
-E.g. I’ve to jam the E, S, and M keys while the R and N require gentler taps or else they won’t register properly.
+For example, I have to jam the E, S, and M keys while the R and N require gentler taps or else they won’t register properly.
 I’m typing out this review on a MacBook Pro not only because I dislike the unusual keyboard layout of the Yoga 3 Pro or am unhappy with the limited keyboard layout in Windows but mostly because the physical keyboard is challenging to type on.

 The touchpad and touch screens are much the same story as the keyboard.
 Both register accidental double and triple clicks/taps when I only click/tap once.
 The gestures for left-clicking on the touchscreen or lower-right corner of the touchpad are both equally hard to get just right.
 I’m far more likely to accidentally left-clicking when I intend to right-click than to get left-clicking to work when I intend to.